aws-samples/sample-aws-modernization-with-coder/content/4_ModuleThree/41_AIWorkflows.md

 # Smoke-test deployment to AWS by having Amazon Q deploy the generated web app to the current AWS account with the following prompt:
 Smoke test the web app deployment to the current AWS account using the created deployment scripts
 ```
-{{% notice info %}}
-Notice how Amazon Q will find and debug issues as it works with the existing scripts and workspace environment, installing required dependencies as needed.
-Additionally, you will most likely see Amazon Q iterate across Lambda Functions, Back-End Schema, and other component issues as it tests the CDK stacks being deployed.
+::alert[Notice how Amazon Q will find and debug issues as it works with the existing scripts and workspace environment, installing required dependencies as needed.
+Additionally, you will most likely see Amazon Q iterate across Lambda Functions, Back-End Schema, and other component issues as it tests the CDK stacks being deployed.]{type="info"}
-{{% /notice %}}

 When completed, at least your Database and Backend stacks should be successfully deployed and smoke-tested.
 You can continue to prompt Amazon Q to complete the full application deployment, if desired.